mirte-robot/mirte-documentation/doc/mirte_os/access_interface.rst

 Accessing the interface
 #######################

-Mirte has two interfaces: the web interface and the linux terminal through SSH.
+MIRTE has two interfaces: the web interface and the linux terminal through SSH.
 With the web interface one is able to program the robot in Blockly and Python, while Python and ROS are your options when connected with SSH.